brianshumate/hashii/README.md

 ## How?

-If you have a Go environment established, you can install and run the `hashii` command like this:
+If you have a Go environment, you can install and run the `hashii` command like this:

 ```
 $ go install github.com/brianshumate/hashii